rbarden3/combo-grams/abcnews-date-text/README.md

-Dataset taken from Rohit Kukarni on Kaggle https://www.kaggle.com/therohk/million-headlines
+News Dataset being used was created by Rohit Kukarni on Kaggle https://www.kaggle.com/therohk/million-headlines